Black Mirror: Literature

 In June 2018, the oral history companion book Inside Black Mirror was announced.
 Brooker, Jones and Jason Arnopp are the credited writers.
 The book features sections on the 19 episodes in the first four series, each consisting of conversational interviews from cast and crew along with stills and behind-the-scenes images.
 The book was released in the UK on 1 November 2018 and in the US on 20 November 2018 from Penguin Random House.
 Starburst rated the book ten out of ten stars, praising its "wonderfully-comprehensive format" and summarising it as "blunt, brittle, often killingly funny and lavishly-illustrated".

 In June 2017, Brooker announced a series of prose stories based on Black Mirror.
 The first volume was to be published on 20 February 2018 and scheduled to be edited by Brooker; two further volumes were planned for later in 2018 and in 2019.
 Planned writers included the science fiction authors Cory Doctorow, Sylvain Neuvel and Catherine Webb, under the pseudonym Claire North.
 The project was postponed indefinitely in 2018 as Brooker and Jones could not dedicate enough time to it, with Brooker saying "I'm not sure when or if [the series] will appear.
 Probably not".

 Black Mirror Labyrinth

 In mid-2019, Thorpe Park Resort in Chertsey, United Kingdom, announced that it was to open a walkthrough maze, the "Black Mirror Labyrinth".
 The maze was scheduled to open in March 2020, but this was delayed because of the COVID-19 pandemic.
 It opened on 21 May 2021 and is themed around artificial intelligence.
 The subject's name and a photo taken of them are used to personalise the maze.
+It closed at the end of 2023.

+Other

+A 2017 museum exhibit at the Barbican Centre, entitled Into the Unknown: A Journey Through Science Fiction, included an installation based on "Fifteen Million Merits".
+A number of mock "Tucker's Newsagent and Games" storefronts, designed after the fictional Bandersnatch shop of the same name, were erected in Birmingham and London shortly after the film's release in 2018.